 The health of a nation is important and must never be used as a political tool.

-Dengue is a viral infection spread mainly by the bite of the Aedes aegypti mosquito, which is widespread around the Southern Hemisphere.
-Symptoms include fever, headache, and pain in joints and muscles.
-In some cases, symptoms can be more severe and lead to the victim’s death.
+Dengue is a viral infection that mainly started with the bite of the Aedes aegypti mosquito, which is common in the Southern Hemisphere.
+While some survived the disease, some cases led to the victim’s de ath.

 Drooling when Asleep is Actually a Sign of Good Health

 If you wake up with a pool of saliva or ugly drool stains on your night shirt, there’s really nothing to be ashamed of!
 If you don’t believe it yet, read on!